bylt/franka/README.md

 Franka's goal is to bring unity into the fragmented world of software development.
 It provides a platform where software developers, business users and machines can collaborate as equal partners who have different strengths but a common goal.

+* Business users provide domain knowledge,
-> Software developers bring their technical expertise, business users provide domain knowledge and machines write flawless
+* software developers bring their technical expertise and
-> code.
+* machines write flawless code.

 ## Core Principles